anirudhpatir/Figures/README.md

 # Figures
+Some figures & ideas for describing data

+## ColouRMap
 The function maps a colour palette to a non linear distribution

-## ColouRMap
 ### Input:
 n = number of colours to output
 val = the values on which to map (vector, matrix, dataframe)